atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

-The defualt setting for this .ini file are vscale_mode=1 and vsync_adjust=2.
+The default setting for this .ini file are vscale_mode=1 and vsync_adjust=2.

 _<b>For Nintendo Famicom / Nintendo Entertainment System set the following:</b>_